pravega/pravega/documentation/src/docs/controller-service.md

 Clients need ability to query and find segments at any of the three cases efficiently.
-To enable such queries, the stream store provides API calls like getInitialSegments, getSegmentsAtTime and getCurrentSegments.
+To enable such queries, the stream store provides API calls to get `Initial set of Segments`, get `Segments At Specific Time` and get `Current set of Segments`.

 As mentioned earlier, a stream can transition from one set of segments (epoch) to another set of segments that constitute the stream.
 A stream